hulloanson/hullowheel-server/README.md

 1. HulloWheel, a Android client + Linux server combination.
 See [Hacking](https://github.com/hulloanson/hullowheel-server#Hacking) for details

 ## Installing
 There is a pre-built program available in the [release](https://github.com/hulloanson/hullowheel-server/releases) page.
 It is only for 64-bit Linux though.
-If your system is not, you'll have to [build the program yourself].
+If your system is not, you'll have to [build the program yourself](https://github.com/hulloanson/hullowheel-server#building).

 Once downloaded, there are no installation step.
 Just run it.